Business routes of Interstate 80: Rawlins

-Interstate 80 Business (I-80 BL) is a business loop of I-80 that has a length of 3.77 mi through Rawlins in western Carbon County.
-The business route is coexistent with U.S. Route 30 Business (US 30 Bus.) for its entire length.
-I-80 BL begins at I-80 exit 211 on the western edge of the city and heads east concurrently with WYO 789 along Spruce Street.
-In downtown Rawlins, at the intersection of Spruce Street and 3rd Street, the business route turns south onto 3rd Street, WY 789 turns north onto 3rd Street, and the business route begins to run concurrently with US 287.
-Three blocks to the south, I-80 BL and US 287 turn east onto Cedar Street and parallel the Union Pacific Railroad along its Rawlins railyard, which serves as the boundary between the Rawlins Subdivision to the west and the Laramie Subdivision to the east.
-The highway meets the southern end of US 287 Bypass (US 287 Byp; Higley Boulevard) shortly before reaching its eastern end at I-80 exit 215.
-Within the trumpet interchange on the south side of I-80, the interchange ramps meet the western end of WYO 76, which heads east toward Sinclair.
+I-80 BL / US 30 Bus. begins at a diamond interchange on I-80 / US 30 (exit 211) immediately west of the city.
+From its western terminus it heads east concurrently with WYO 789 along West Spruce Street.
+In downtown Rawlins, at the intersection of Spruce Street and 3rd Street, the business routes turn south onto 3rd Street, WY 789 turns north onto 3rd Street (also U.S. Route 287 [US 287]), and the business routes begin to run concurrently with US 287.

+Three blocks to the south, I-80 BL / US 30 Bus. / US 287 turns east onto Cedar Street and parallels the Union Pacific Railroad along its Rawlins railyard, which serves as the boundary between the Rawlins Subdivision to the west and the Laramie Subdivision to the east.
+The highway meets the southern end of US 287 Bypass (US 287 Byp; Higley Boulevard) shortly before reaching its eastern terminus at I-80 / US 30 / US 287 (exit 215).
+Within the trumpet interchange on the south side of I-80 / US 20, the interchange ramps meet the western end of Wyoming Highway 76, which heads east toward Sinclair.